-I’ll try to write a brief tutorial on making trees from wire and brown packing paper and glue.
-Newspaper would work just as well, I think.
-I’ve made 6 so far and each time I get better at it.
-They are really pretty quick to make.
-This is a photo-heavy post so I’m going to keep the photos smaller than I usually do.
+Here’s my tutorial for making trees from wire and brown packing paper and glue.
+Newspaper would works just as well.
+I’ve made 6 so far and each time I make one I get better at it.
+You can make these spooky trees pretty quickly.
+This is a fairly photo-heavy post to help you better visualize how to make these cool Halloween trees.

 I tear the paper in strips to wrap around the wire.
 If the branch is pretty small I don’t use glue, but on the longer, fatter branches I do glue them because the paper unwinds more.
 When I paint the trees, the paint functions as glue to hold the twisted ends together permanently.

 I usually make the wire longer than the paper because it is easier to twist the ends of the paper on the wire.
 Also if you use a shorter piece of wire, the wire tries to slip out of the paper and you can’t bend the limbs as easily.

 See, doesn’t it look better with the paper wrapped around the wire?

 Just twist tightly and it usually stays very well.
 If you have to use a little glue on the ends, that’s fine.
 As you can see below it is the fatter strips that tend to unwind.

 Now wind 2 branches together.
 I try to offset them a little so the branches aren’t all the same size.
 Then wrap a strip of paper with glue on it around the 2 branches so they become one branch.

 Keep doing that until you have a tree.
 I try to vary the length of the branches.
 Since each one has wire in it, you can bend them however you like.
 The base of the tree and the roots need more filling out.

 Here you can see how I’ve wrapped the trunk and even wired 2 branches together.